shmador/ec2-lb-init/README.md

 ## EC2 Maintenance Automation

-This automation performs maintenance work on EC2 instances and manages their registration with a load balancer.
-Instances are removed from the target group during maintenance and re-added afterward.
+This automation runs maintenance tasks on EC2 instances during initialization and registers them with a load balancer.

-The maintenance job is triggered remotely using EC2 user data.
+The job is triggered via EC2 user data.
+Instances are initialized and registered as part of the setup process.